-- 2 pounds cantaloupe flesh, cut into chunks and frozen overnight
+- 2 pounds cantaloupe, rind removed and discarded and flesh cut into chunks and frozen overnight

 - 3 tablespoons honey